 Meaning: having difficulty in finding interest in something.

-Ex: Whatever toy I buy to our daughter she easily gets bored with it.
+Ex: Whatever toy I buy for our daughter she easily gets so bored with it.

 Meaning: confident and assertive person.